adamhleslie/csg/README.md

 "-" = Difference

 Look to the file.csg in the in the repository to see an example of how these are used.
+Look in the images directory for more examples of runnable inputs.